3 months Premium FREE

 Summary

-American Water Works is a premier regulated utility offering exceptional business quality, an unshakeable economic moat, and a flawless dividend growth history.
-Existing shareholders should maintain positions given the highly defensive nature of the asset and sustainable 60% payout ratio.
-However, with the yield remaining below 3% and near-term margin compression from inflation, new investors should monitor the stock for a more attractive entry point.
+American Water Works is a premier regulated water utility offering exceptional business quality, a strong economic moat, and a reliable dividend growth history.
+While the company's underlying infrastructure assets remain highly defensive and a P/FFO of 14.5x suggests fair valuation, the current 2.7% forward yield offers limited income generation compared to alternatives.
+Existing shareholders should maintain positions given the essential nature of the business, but new investors may want to monitor the stock for a better entry point yielding closer to 3%.

 Sector Context